Reinforcement Learning with Dual-Observation for General Video Game Playing: RL with Dual-observation

 \subsection{Network Architecture}

-\emph{Arcane} uses a DQN algorithm with a convolutional neural network (CNN) model.
-The model consists of $3$ modules, namely Conv-G, Conv-L and FC.
-The Conv-G and Conv-L modules are used to process the encoded global and local observation matrices, respectively.
-Each of their outputs is reshaped to a vector and then fully connected to a linear layer with $256$ outputs.
-FC module has $3$ linear layers.
-The first one is fully connected with the two $256$ outputs of Conv-G and Conv-L modules.
-The other two are $512$*$64$ and $64$*$\#actions$ fully connected linear layers, where $\#actions$ denotes the number of actions.
+We use a convolutional neural network (CNN).
+The CNN consists of $3$ modules, namely Conv-G, Conv-L and FC.
+The Conv-G and the Conv-L modules are used to process the encoded global and local observations, respectively.